 Can we admit new students to our fully online program?

 Yes.
 As the period of adjustment in response to the COVID-19 pandemic has extended in many areas, enrolling new students in existing educational programs is permissible.
 Regarding admission of initial students, CEA considers online enrollment to be a temporary change and that students would enroll in face-to-face classes as soon as is practical.
 All sites are expected to maintain compliance with applicable laws and regulations.

 Can CEA accredit online courses or programs?

-CEA is able to grant broad permission for online instruction as a response to the COVID-19 pandemic; however, CEA does not have distance education within its scope of recognition through the USDE and cannot (under normal circumstances) accredit programs which are fully online.
-As a result, you would not be able to offer the program entirely online after a return to normal operations.
+CEA is able to grant broad permission for online instruction as a response to the COVID-19 pandemic.
+CEA has distance education within its scope of recognition through the USDE and will be able to accredit programs which are fully online.

-Can we add online programs to our accreditation in the future?
+Can we add online programs to our accreditation?

 Can we change the weighting of our grading categories?